Get the structure of a MySQL table in PHP (PDO).

 $result = $statement->fetchAll(PDO::FETCH_ASSOC);

-//The result should be an array of arrays,
+//The result will be an array of arrays,

 var_dump($result);